Understanding Peruvian Pisco Labels

 How to read a single varietal pisco (pisco puro) label:

 - Again, this tells us the type(s) of grape used to make the pisco.
-In the case, the “quebranta” grape is used.
-Pisco puro means “pure”, or only one pisco grape varietal.
+The “quebranta” grape is used to make our pisco puro, which means it is made from only one pisco grape varietal.
 Many producers will provide more information about that single varietal.
 For example, the back of our label states: “A single variety pisco distilled from quebranta, a low aromatic red wine”.

 We hope we have demystified some of the difficult vocabulary used to label Peruvian pisco bottles.
 Knowing these terms will give you the knowledge you need to make smart purchase the next time you are looking for PiscoLogía or another high-quality Peruvian pisco.
 The next step is mixing your cocktails.
 Don’t miss the recipe page on our website: http://piscologia.com/drink-recipes/. ¡Salud!